10 Days in Maldives – Day 03 – Guest Beach @ Huraa

 Google Maps hasn’t been updated yet with the new location of the beach!

 To be sure; it’s an OK beach, and the water was reasonably clear though not as pristine as some of the other beaches in this area are.
-But kids didn’t mind, and we spent two hours lazing in the area.
+But the kids didn’t mind, and we spent two hours lazing in the area.
 The Tamron 70-200mm f2.8 G2 was out for the long shots, and the pictures turned out pretty well: Eye AF worked, though C-AF with Tracking didn’t.

 A couple of signs will show up when you’re near the beach.